Barnaby Lenon, ISC chairman

 For some larger schools, this will take the form of sponsoring academies.
-27 independent schools, either individually or in partnership with federations or groups of schools, are leading the sector’s involvement with academies and free schools.
+25 independent schools are leading the sector’s involvement with academies and free schools.

 For other schools, it will be a partnership based on cooperation and collaboration between independent schools and the maintained schools in their area.
 Independent schools are very keen to work with local schools and many have been doing this kind of work for years.
 Contributing to and sharing with the local community is part of the very charitable ethos and purpose of our schools.